Top 10 Poker Games 2022

-- After betting, each player can replace a number of their card, followed by another round of betting.
+After betting, each player can replace a number of their cards, followed by another round of betting.

 Chinese poker is a special entry on the list and if you've never played it before it's going to take some getting used to.
 It's a lot different to normal poker but it's so much fun that it's worth the effort to learn.

 How to Play Chinese Poker